 Data Onboarding: The Hidden Burden Amongst Marketers

 The end purpose for marketing data varies.
-We typically see it as a means to determine campaign performance, refactor budgeting, or otherwise measuring performance, but often, it isn’t about discovering an insight at all.
+Typically you see it as a means to determine campaign performance, refactor budgeting, or otherwise measuring performance, but often, it isn’t about discovering an insight at all.
 Sometimes the hardest part about working with marketing data is simply uploading it into required systems, such as a customer relationship management (CRM) or marketing automation platform.
 Or, for those in the business of selling marketing services, their own proprietary analytics platform.
 We refer to this as “data onboarding,” or “the process of transferring offline data to an online environment for marketing needs” and it spans demand generation, customer interaction, and other externally-sourced data.
 It’s a vital process toward becoming a data-driven marketing team.
 If you don’t have the right data in the right place, there’s no sense in investing the resources toward measuring or analyzing it.

 What makes onboarding marketing data so time-consuming is that it involves data from a variety of external sources.
 The data isn’t standardized or it’s missing data fields or has incorrect data entries altogether.
 It’s up to marketers to comb through this data and stitch it into something useful for our CRMs or marketing analytic platforms.
 Excel is a common tool of choice—it’s helpful and gets the job done, but, like any manual process, it takes time and is error-prone, too.
-I’ve seen many marketers lose their day to Excel spreadsheets.
+We’ve seen many marketers lose their day to Excel spreadsheets.

-In joining Trifacta, I was excited to find a technology that offers a new way to prepare data beyond Excel.
+Trifacta offers a new way to prepare data beyond Excel.
 That accelerates the process of cleansing data to onboard it into the right systems for marketers, and for users across all fields and industries.
 Seeing our customers use Trifacta to onboard marketing data is particularly exciting, like at Malwarebytes, a company located just south of San Francisco focused on detecting malware.